allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 contain the whole deployment object — this means the whole Marathon application state before and after deployment, and steps that will be performed by Marathon in order to complete it.
-Another drawback with callbacks is that events can’t be filtered, so it needs to be done on subscriber side.
+Another drawback with callbacks is that events can’t be filtered, so filtering needs to be done on subscriber side.
 This is a waste of CPU and network resources, because events need to be serialized to JSON and then parsed back, only to be eventually dropped.
 Currently Marathon spends most of it’s time on parsing events.
 We added [filtering by event type](https://github.com/mesosphere/marathon/blob/d408ef6abeea1e0d06de1d568c6f2cc79e90328a/docs/docs/event-bus.md#filtering-the-event-stream) to SSE and moved to this subscription.

-Another problem with subscriptions is that they are asynchronous way of communication.
-We are currently using it in [marathon-consul](https://github.com/allegro/marathon-consul) but we see it’s not the best way of registering services in discovery service.
+Another problem with subscriptions is that they are an asynchronous way of communication.
+We are currently using them in [marathon-consul](https://github.com/allegro/marathon-consul) but we see it’s not the best way of registering services in discovery service.
 Due to JSON
 parsing and sending, subscriptions performance is sensitive to CPU and network load.
 When many deployments are triggered at the same time we experienced lagging events for a couple of minutes.
-Below graph presents typical events delay for one of our cluster in a typical workday.
+The following graph presents typical events delay for one of our cluster in a typical workday.

 ![Marathon events delay](/img/articles/2017-03-08-hitting-the-wall/marathon-consul-dev.png)